top of page

 Kathryn Heyman

 Dr Kathryn Heyman is the author of six novels, including The Accomplice and Captain Starlight’s Apprentice.
-Her seventh book, the memoir Fury, will be published in May 2021.
+Her seventh book, the memoir Fury, was published in 2021.
 She has won numerous awards including an Arts Council of England Writers Award, the Wingate and the Southern Arts Awards, and been nominated for the Orange Prize, the Scottish Writer of the Year Award, the Edinburgh Fringe Critics’ Awards, the Kibble Prize, and the West Australian Premier’s Book Awards.
 She is the fiction program director for Faber Academy in Australia, served as the senior judge (chair) for all categories of the NSW Premier’s Awards, and is a member of the Folio Prize Academy.
 She is acknowledged as being particularly skilled at helping writers with structure.
 She is the Conjoint Professor in English and Humanities at the University of Newcastle, and holds the 2018 Copyright Agency Author Fellowship.
 Kathryn is available as a mentor through the Intensive or Custom programs.

 Hilary Bell